 Because of the barreling issue noted above, it may be better to carry a bear canister on top of a frameless pack.
 That said, you may want to add an additional strap or two to keep it from sliding side to side.
 I think you’ll also find that you need to have a very full backpack to support a bear canister on top of a frameless backpack to create a flat surface to rest the bear canister one.

-I hope these photos give you some ideas about how to pack a bear canister in your backpack if you need to carry one on a trip and the pros and cons of framed vs frameless backpacks for carrying one.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
-Click a link, buy what you need, and some sellers may contribute a small portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.
+I hope these photos give you some ideas about how to pack a bear canister in your backpack if you need to carry one on a trip and the pros and cons of framed vs frameless backpacks for carrying one.SectionHiker is reader-supported.
+We independently research, test, and rate the best products.
+We only make money if you purchase a product through our affiliate links.
+Help us continue to test and write unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.